markwin89/Election_Analysis/README.md

 - Please use the same format as the CSV file "election_results.csv".
 The header remains the same "Ballot ID, County, Candidate" with the new data added.
 	- This will keep the code consistent for candidate_votes, candidate_name and county_name.
-- If the CSV name is changed or folder, please update the path for file to load and to save.
+- If the CSV name or folder is changed, please update the path for file to load and to save.